Can I switch between 6581 and 8580 while it's playing?

-Yes, SwinSID nano and SwinSID Ultimate have both been confirmed to work with SIDFX.
-But you will need to contact us for a special SIDFX firmware that will allow manual configuration because SwinSID is not compatible with standard detection methods.
+Yes, SwinSID Nano and SwinSID Ultimate have both been confirmed to work with SIDFX.
+But you will need to contact us for a special SIDFX firmware that will allow manual configuration of the SID types because SwinSID is not compatible with standard detection methods.

 No soldering required, okay - but do I need to assemble anything?

 SIDFX comes as a completed unit, but you will need unmount the SID chip from your computer and mount it in the SIDFX socket, then install SIDFX in the SID socket of your computer.
 Depending on your computer model you may also need to slightly bend certain components around the SID socket to make sufficient room for SIDFX.

 Check the Manual page for details on installation.

 Do I need to use all 4 cables?

 No they are not required for the SIDFX to work, but you get the most flexibility by using them.

 Of course it depends on what your usage will be, we just want to provide you with as many options as possible.